 Yes, I bought a shiv.
 It’s fancy and sharp.
 I’ll cut you!

 I had to have these tiny scissors.
 They are beautiful.
-Ryder asked what I would use them for.
+What I would use them for?
 Duh!
 Nose hairs!
 Dude, these suckers are so sharp!
 I plan on injuring myself on them very soon.

 Next is my work apron.
 I love it.

 Wait till you see me wearing and holding all of these things.

 NEXT is the begging of story number two.
 I found a booth with antique kanzashi.
 I was bewitched by the basket full of combs, sticks, and picks.
 I thought that I understood the cost of one of them to be $125.00 and I was shocked but these are items that I really wanted to buy.
 Turns out what I thought was a “1” was actually the yen sign.
 A man standing next to me spoke to me in English and started telling me which ones were old and which ones were plastic.
 He then offered to bargain the price for me.

 Here’s my booty, UNH!
 I got all this for $25!